pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Once we impl `PartialEq` for our type we also get equality comparisons between references of our type for free thanks to these generic blanket impls:
+Once we impl `PartialEq` for our type, we also get equality comparisons between references of our type for free, thanks to these generic blanket impls:

 ```rust
 // this impl only gives us: Point == Point